-- Research associate: Chair of International Relations and Regional Studies, for Professor Margit Bussmann, Department of Political Science and Communication Studies, University of Greifswald.
+- Research Associate at the Chair of International Relations and Regional Studies, Professor Margit Bussmann, Department of Political Science and Communication Studies, University of Greifswald.

 - 04/2017 – 04/2018

-- Research assistant: Center for Jewish Studies, for Professor Dr. Dr. h.c.
+- Research Assistant at the Center for Jewish Studies, Professor Dr. Dr. h.c.
 Daniel Krochmalnik, Heidelberg.

 - 10/2014 – 08/2015

-- Research assistant: Conference of Equal Opportunities Officers at universities and academic institutions in Baden-Württemberg (LaKoG), Stuttgart.
+- Research Assistant at the Conference of Equal Opportunities Officers at Universities and Academic Institutions in Baden-Württemberg (LaKoG), Stuttgart.

 - 09/2014 – 04/2016

-- Research assistant: Department of Sociology and Empirical Research, Institute of Social Sciences, University of Stuttgart.
+- Research Assistant at the Department of Sociology and Empirical Research, Institute of Social Sciences, University of Stuttgart.